posi-olomo/Disaster-Tweets-Predictor-NLP/README.md

 # NLP-with-Disaster-Tweets
-Built a machine learning model that predicts which Tweets are about real disasters and which one’s aren’t.
+Predicted tweets about disasters using the Ridge Classifier machine learning model